-By comparing TOFU, MOFU and BOFU benchmarks, advertisers can optimise their spend at all stages of the funnel.
+By comparing TOFU, MOFU, and BOFU benchmarks, advertisers can optimize their spend at all stages of the funnel.

-One way to optimise channel performance is with Amazon Attribution, which helps brands see how non-Amazon media and marketing channels are contributing to sales on Amazon, which can be used to optimise cross-channel ads.
+One way to optimize channel performance is with Amazon Attribution, which helps brands see how non-Amazon media and marketing channels are contributing to sales on Amazon, which can be used to optimize cross-channel ads.

 Using an ad server allows brands to ensure they’re serving relevant ads, and reaching audiences with the right message based on where they are in the shopping journey.
 For example, a brand could use an ad server to create a rule to show audiences who’ve previously viewed its product a different call to action (CTA) or image than to audiences that hadn’t viewed their product before.
 This allows brands to connect with shoppers no matter where they are in their path to purchase.